 If you're not sure what kind of questions you should be asking your shortlisted Cocker Spaniel breeders, don't worry.

-Let's assume you've a short-list of American or English Cocker Spaniel breeders, or you've seen an advert for puppies that you'd like to answer.
+Let's assume you have your short-list of American or English Cocker Spaniel breeders, or you've seen an advert for puppies that you'd like to answer.

-Before you pick up the telephone, read the advice that follows and then make a list of the relevant points you'd like to cover early on in the conversation.
+Before you pick up the telephone and make contact, read the advice that follows, making a list of the relevant points that you'd like to cover early on in the conversation.

 You can ask further, more detailed questions as they become relevant.

-Use your own judgement about what questions to ask, and at what stages, as your relationship with the breeder develops.
+Use your own judgement about which questions to ask, and at what stages, as you begin to get to know the breeder.

-Bear in mind Cocker breeders who truly care about their dogs won't breed from them too often, and when they do, they'll probably already have prospective buyers on a waiting list so you may need to be patient.
+Bear in mind Cocker Spaniel breeders who truly care about their dogs won't breed from them too often, and when they do, they'll probably already have prospective buyers on a waiting list so you may need to be patient.

-Ask if they have any Cocker Spaniel puppies available now.
+Ask if they have any puppies available now.
 If they don't, ask if they're expecting or planning a litter soon.

-If there aren't puppies available, or their waiting list is too long, ask if they can recommend an alternative Cocker breeder.
+If there aren't puppies available, or their waiting list is too long, ask if they can recommend other alternative Cocker Spaniel breeders.

 To find out how much the breeders know about Cocker Spaniels, ask how many years' experience they have.